OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 - below 70: poor
 - below 50: unacceptable

 Apdex gives a uniform scale to test the customer experience.
 A higher number indicates a more positive user experience.
-Admin users can vary thresholds to experiment with Apdex scores given a specific appetite for tolerance.
+We can vary thresholds to experiment with Apdex scores given a specific appetite for tolerance.
 The examples in this blog display the default threshold values.
 These are configurable in real-time in the application to view Apdex scores against different criteria.

 ## Visualizing Apdex and Octopus Deploy